Sustainability

 Low (1)

-(no more than once in 3-5 years)
+(occurs no more than once every 3-5 years).

 Almost no chance of occurrence

-(Below or equivalent to 5%)
+(Below than or equivalent to 5%)

 Human Rights Risk Matrix